kubernetes/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

 |---------------------------|---------|-----------------------------------------|---------------------------|
 | enableVmssFlex            | false   | AZURE_ENABLE_VMSS_FLEX                  | enableVmssFlex            |

-The `AZURE_GET_VMSS_SIZE_REFRESH_PERIOD` environment variable defines in seconds how frequently to call GET VMSS API to fetch VMSS info per nodegroup instance.
-By default, value is 30 seconds.
+The AZURE_GET_VMSS_SIZE_REFRESH_PERIOD environment variable defines, in seconds, the frequency to call the GET VMSS API to fetch VMSS info per spot nodegroup instance.
+By default, the value is 30 seconds.
+Currently, this API is only utilized for spot instances.

 | Config Name               | Default | Environment Variable                | Cloud Config File         |
 |---------------------------|---------|-------------------------------------|---------------------------|